LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 3) improving code;
 4) using consistent code style and common approaches;

+The overall layout of files was also affected.
+Historically, the amount of files within the same directory reached huge numbers that makes navigation within codebase quite complicated.

+Layout of source files was changed to achieve more granular separation of functionality and simpler navigation.
+Git history of changes for source files was saved during source code relocation.

 I'm not aware of any functional regressions, so end users should be not affected by refactoring.

 The functionality is stable enough and may be a good candidate at least for night build for wide user testing.

 However, the changes in the code base are quite significant and most probably the process of comparing/reviewing changes may be challenging.

+It might be also practical to make a new tag for this changes.